jindian/linux_note/linux_startup/start_kernel_part_IX.md

 $2 = 0xfed00000
 ```

-  * Reads the HPET period and HPET config, checks the value.
+  * Reads the HPET period, HPET config and HPET ID, checks the value.

   `hpet_readl` reads value from specified memory address with `readl`